molgenis/vip-decision-tree/README.md

 #### CATEGORICAL
 A CATEGORICAL node will take the value of the specified field and try to map it to a list of options specified by the node.
-The categories need to have a 'label' and a 'nextNode', this is the node to continue with if the category matches.
+The categories need to have a `label` and a `nextNode`, this is the node to continue with if the category matches.
 The node itself needs to have defaultNode to proceed with if no category matches.
-Optionally a 'missingNode' can be specified to proceed with if the field is empty or not present in the vcf, if the 'missingNode' is not specified the 'defaultNode' is used instead for these cases.
+Optionally a 'missingNode' can be specified to proceed with if the field is empty or not present in the vcf, if the `outcomeMissing` is not specified the `outcomeDefault` is used instead for these cases.

 Example:
 ```